This example shows how you can use

 The previous registration results showed an improvement after modifying the

 InitialRadius properties of the optimizer.
-Keep these optimizer settings while using initial conditions while attempting to refine the registration further.
+Keep these optimizer settings while using initial conditions and attempting to refine the registration further.

 tformSimilarity = imregtform(moving,fixed,'similarity',optimizer,metric);